sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/compound-ai.md

 ![Sober AI verse Hyped AI](sober_vs_hyped.png)

-While we need to evaluate the consequences and ethical implications of using AI in our technologies, the role of AI in improving our existing processes and functionality should at least be explored with approach guardrails in place.
+While we need to evaluate the consequences and ethical implications of using AI in our technologies, the potential of AI to improve our existing processes and functionality should at least be explored with appropriate guardrails in place.
 These guardrails might include ethical guidelines, data privacy measures, or oversight mechanisms.

 Seen within this context, the use of AI is more of continuation and